Graph Neural Network Based Access Point Selection for Cell-Free Massive MIMO Systems: Introduction

 \section{Introduction}

 For 5\textsuperscript{th} generation (5G) communication and beyond, cell-free massive multiple input multiple output (MIMO) has attracted the attention of the research community due to its higher spectral efficiency compared to the cellular counterpart \cite{cellFreeVsSmallCells,cellFreeEmilMakingCompetitive}.
 This higher spectral efficiency results from a small number of user equipment being jointly served by a large number of geographically distributed access points (AP) using the same time-frequency resources.
-This difference is more significant when APs are densely deployed as inter-cell interference in a cellular network is leveraged as diversity gain in cell-free massive MIMO.
+This difference is more significant when APs are densely deployed because inter-cell interference in cellular networks is leveraged as diversity gain in cell-free massive MIMO.

-For cell-free massive MIMO systems to be practical, AP selection, pilot assignment and cluster formation algorithms need to be scalable.
+For cell-free massive MIMO systems to be practical, AP selection, pilot assignment, and cluster formation algorithms need to be scalable.
 In \cite{scalableCellFreeEmil}, authors have presented a definition for a scalable cell-free massive MIMO system along with a scalable cell-free massive MIMO framework.
-Furthermore, they have proposed a scalable joint AP selection, pilot assignment and cluster formation algorithm that ensures all UEs are served.
-Here for each UE, the AP with the strongest large scale coefficient is selected as the master AP and then a pilot which results in minimal pilot contamination is assigned by the master AP.
-Depending on whether the neighbouring APs are vacant on the same pilot that is assigned to the UE, they decide whether to serve the UE or not.
+Furthermore, they have proposed a scalable joint AP selection, pilot assignment and cluster formation algorithm that ensures each UE is served by at least one AP.
+For each UE in the network, the AP with the strongest large scale fading coefficient is selected as the master AP and then a pilot which results in minimal pilot contamination is assigned by the master AP.
+Depending on whether the neighbouring APs are vacant on the same pilot that is assigned to the UE by the master AP, they decide whether to serve the UE or not.
 The distributed nature of the algorithm ensures scalability without any burden on the fronthaul links which connect APs and central processing unit (CPU).
-In \cite{effectiveChannelGainAccess} a centralized AP selection algorithm is presented based on effective channel quality metric which measures both the channel strength and interference.
-Due to the centralized nature of the algorithm, it does not fulfil the scalability criteria presented in \cite{scalableCellFreeEmil}.
-In \cite{greenEnergyEfficiencyAP} and \cite{graphColoringPilot}, for each UE, APs with the strongest large scale coefficients are selected before optimizing the cell-free system for energy efficiency and pilot contamination respectively.
+In \cite{effectiveChannelGainAccess}, a centralized AP selection algorithm based on a metric called effective channel quality is presented.
+Here, the metric effective channel quality takes in to account both the channel strength and the interference.
+Due to the centralized nature of the algorithm, it does not fulfil all the scalability criteria presented in \cite{scalableCellFreeEmil}.
+In \cite{greenEnergyEfficiencyAP} and \cite{graphColoringPilot}, for each UE, APs with the strongest large scale coefficients are selected before optimizing the cell-free system for energy efficiency and pilot contamination, respectively.